Qadiani contradiction in

 for this extract.)

-However, Mirza Mahmud Ahmad published another book only two months
+Two months later, when Mirza Mahmud Ahmad published another

-later in March 1915, entitled Haqiqat-un-Nubuwwat, in which
+book on this subject in March 1915, entitled Haqiqat-un-Nubuwwat,

 or 1901, and as Ayk Ghalati Ka Izala was published in 1901,